-ABExplorer is a diagnostic tool to allow Nortel and Channel Partner technical support personnel to perform basic analysis on AppBuilder applications.
-The utility scans the entire suite of AppBuilder applications for loops by parsing the source files (.ED) for the following information:
+ABExplorer is a diagnostic tool that allows Avaya and Channel Partner technical support personnel perform basic analysis on AppBuilder applications.
+The utility scans the entire suite of AppBuilder applications for loops by parsing source files (.ED) for the following information:

 - 1. Blocks (e.g. Call Transfer, Thru-dial, etc.) that loop back onto themselves.
 All AppBuilder block types can be configured as search parameters. - 2.
-Version of the AppBuilder Editor and SNT compiler that was used to create an application. - 3.
+Version of AppBuilder Editor and SNT compiler used to create an application. - 3.
 Voice and Fax Items within the applications.